-This tutorial will walk you through how to grab total lines of code (LoC) submitted in a PR.
-Use this data to then calculate median or average LoC by PR.
+Use this guide to learn how to find the total lines of code (LoC) for a PR.
+Use this data to find your average or median LoC for PRs.

-This first API call will be our main source of information for all the other API calls in this guide.
-The below call will return all merged PRs within the START_DATE and END_DATE you designate.
+This first API call is our main source of information for all the other API calls in this guide.
+The below call returns all merged PRs within the START_DATE and END_DATE you designate.

 - HOSTNAME: is the IP address or URL for the Flow application.
-If you’re using the cloud instance of Flow, this will be flow.pluralsight.com.
-If you’re using an on-premise version of Flow, this will be something other than flow.pluralsight.com.
+If you’re using the cloud instance of Flow, this is flow.pluralsight.com.
+If you’re using Flow Enterprise Server, this is something other than flow.pluralsight.com.

-You will see, by PR, the following fields grouped by PR author (created_by_id)
+This API request gives you, by PR, the following fields grouped by PR author:

 - PR ID = id